derivedpierrelouis/Unity-Firebase-Cloud-Firestore-Example-Project/README.md

 4.Another window should pop up, click apply.

-5.Depending if your build is on android/ios or not, a window should pop up telling you to resolve your dependencies, DO NOT RESOLVE dependencies.
+5.Depending if your build is on android/ios or not, a window should pop up telling you to enable auto-resolution, just click disable.

 6.Create a firebase project